dgonzalez870/ngx-formcontrol-errors/README.md

 ## Usage

-1. Import it in the component or module (You must import [ReactiveFormsModule](https://angular.io/api/forms/ReactiveFormsModule) too)
+1. Import `FormcontrolErrorsDirective` in the component or module (You must import [ReactiveFormsModule](https://angular.io/api/forms/ReactiveFormsModule) too)

 ```typescript
 import { Component } from '@angular/core';